 3. Coke Zero Clemson Bacon-wrapped Jalapeño Shrimp

 For those who like shrimp, this recipe is a cracker!
 Once again, it’s not complicated to make and it’s one meal you can do quickly.
-If you can’t find jalapeños, then improvise by using chilies instead of or even bell peppers for something a little sweeter and which will then not be spicy, making it child-friendly.
+If you can’t find jalapeños, then improvise by using chillies instead or even bell peppers for something a little sweeter and which will then not be spicy, making it child-friendly.

 4. Coke Zero Lubbock Spicy Marinated Steak Sandwiches

 Steak sandwich lovers will rejoice with this recipe.
-It’s quick to do, except the only time that this meal need is the marinating time for the steak.
+It’s quick to do, except the only time that this meal needs is the marinating time for the steak.
 Don’t compromise on marinating time because the longer you leave your steak to marinate, the better it will taste.
 So, the wait is definitely worth it!

 5. Coke Zero Chocolate Cake

 For those who have a sweet tooth, we didn’t leave you out.
 You can have your dessert with lesser calories so you won’t feel so guilty when you indulge!
-This chocolate cake recipe uses margarine instead of butter, uses low-fat buttermilk and thus, it has a lighter calorie content.
+This chocolate cake recipe uses margarine instead of butter, uses low fat buttermilk and thus, it has a lighter calorie content.
 Buttermilk can be bought at some supermarkets here but it can be expensive.
 Have a go at making your own buttermilk with this recipe here – it’s easy to make, cheap and you won’t have to get store-bought buttermilk ever again!